-- 4.11.1 The site is located in a general area in which coal mining has been a significant factor and therefore there are potential issues in respect to land stability. - 4.11.2 In this respect paragraph 170 of the NPPF states: - - "Planning policies and decisions should contribute to and enhance the natural and local environment by [amongst other things]: - e) preventing new and existing development from contributing to, being put at unacceptable risk from, or being adversely affected by, unacceptable levels of soil, air, water or noise pollution or land instability.
+- 4.11.1 The site is located in a general area in which coal mining has been a significant factor and therefore there are potential issues in respect to land stability. - 4.11.2 In this respect paragraph 170 of the NPPF states: - e) preventing new and existing development from contributing to, being put at unacceptable risk from, or being adversely affected by, unacceptable levels of soil, air, water or noise pollution or land instability.
 Development should, wherever possible, help to improve local environmental conditions such as air and water quality, taking into account relevant information such as river basin management plans; and